Google Apps Script Autho Email

 3. Select "< > Script Editor".
 This will open up another document that contains the associated scripts.

-4. In the Script Editor, locate the Function name as stated in the Email #2 using the drop down list next to the Bug icon.
+4. In the Script Editor, locate the Function name as stated in the Email #2 using the drop down list next to the Bug icon or Debug option.

 If the Function Name does not appear, it may exist on another page.
 Select each page in turn until the Function name appears.